-- Established linear cluster situated to the north-east of Coalhall and northwest of Ochiltree along the C82. - Limited capacity for further development to the north, within Site D, as identified.
-Site D has a capacity of 2 units. - Site A and B and C have consent for residential use (as per 22/0496/PP; 10/0663/PP Plot 1 and 4) - Site C has consent for residential use (as per 10/0663/PP - plot 3) - Surrounding Landscape is agricultural.
+- Established linear cluster situated to the north-east of Coalhall and northwest of Ochiltree along the C82. - Limited capacity for further development to the north, within Site A, as identified.
+Site A has a capacity of 2 units. - Surrounding Landscape is agricultural.

 Note: Any further additions to this cluster, situated outwith the boundary delineated here will not be supported by the Council.
-The most appropriate site(s) for development (Site A, B, C and D) have been identified.
-If these five units are built-out, then the cluster will have reached its maximum capacity.
+The most appropriate site(s) for development have been identified.
+If two units are built-out, then the cluster will have reached its maximum capacity of 15.

-• The cluster is made up of detached dwellings situated within moderate to large plots - both single and two storey
+- The cluster is made up of detached dwellings situated within moderate to large plots both single and two storey. - Dwellings host a mix of roof finishes, including: hip, open gable and cross gabled/hipped Dwellings host a range of finishes, including: render, white/brown upvc windows, doors and garage doors, brick basecourse, brick sections extending to eaves, grey slate roofs as well as mixed low boundary treatments along front curtilages, including: timber fencing, stone walls and open with no treatments.

-- Dwellings host a mix of roof finishes, including: hip, open gable and cross gabled/hipped Dwellings host a range of finishes, including: render, white/brown upvc windows, doors and garage doors, brick basecourse, brick sections extending to eaves, grey slate roofs as well as mixed low boundary treatments along front curtilages, including: timber fencing, stone walls and open with no treatments. - The site is located within the Dark Sky Park 'transition zone'.
+• The site is located within the Dark Sky Park 'transition zone'.
 See Appendix 2.

-- Detached, low density development most appropriate - Only proposals which are single storey in nature will be considered appropriate within this cluster.
-These must be parallel to the road. - Natural screening must be incorporated to minimise visual impacts and safeguard residential amenity - Proposals are required to retain, and where possible, expand existing hedgerow boundary treatments.
+- Detached, low density development most appropriate. - Only proposals which are single storey in nature will be considered appropriate within this cluster.
+These must be parallel to the road. - Natural screening must be incorporated to minimise visual impacts and safeguard residential amenity. - Proposals are required to retain, and where possible, expand existing hedgerow boundary treatments.
 This will reduce the visual impact of the cluster on the surrounding landscape and provide habitat and biodiversity benefits.
 The site is located within the Dark Sky Park 'transition zone'.
 For any external lighting, proposals must integrate the design requirements of the Dark Sky Park Lighting Supplementary Guidance, by being 'dark sky friendly', preventing light pollution.
 See Appendix 2. - Proposals must include appropriate measures to conserve, restore and enhance biodiversity, in accordance with NPF4 policy 3.
 Details of these measures should be provided in support of any application.